enkidevs/curriculum/sql/dml/intro-dml/intro-insert.md

 ## Footnotes

 [1:Select All]
-To return all the values in a table, use the `*` character:
+To return all the values in a table, you can use the `*` character:

 ```sql
 SELECT * FROM fruits
 ```